 Helps prevent and identify health problems by providing well-child exams to those who qualify and connecting them to ongoing healthcare coverage.
 For those up to 21 years old and on Medi-Cal; or up to 19 years old in a low-income family; or ages 3–5 attending a Head Start or state preschool; or all ages in foster care.

-CPMG is the only medical network in San Diego County specializing solely in pediatric healthcare from birth through age 18.
+CPMG specializes solely in pediatric healthcare from birth through age 18.
 CPMG believes it’s important to have a doctor who’s an expert in the unique medical needs of children; that’s why their pediatricians receive additional specialized training.

 Free counseling about Medicare and other healthcare issues.